-She has trained numerous horses to Grand Prix and is a USDF Gold, Silver and Bronze medallist.
+She has trained numerous horses to Grand Prix and is a USDF Gold, Silver, and Bronze medallist, and USDF “L” graduate with distinction.
 Her horses have won USDF Horse of the Year awards at all levels, including championships.
-While dressage is her own competitive venue, she coaches students from all disciplines in an effort to enable them to bring out the best in themselves and their horses.
+While dressage is her competitive venue, she coaches students from all disciplines to enable them to bring out the best in themselves and their horses.

-She has had several students long-listed for the Olympics (eventing and dressage), World Equestrian Games and the Pan Am games (dressage).
-Riders under her tutelage have earned USDF Bronze, Silver and Gold medals.
+She has had several students long-listed for the Olympics (dressage and eventing), World Equestrian Games, and the Pan Am games (dressage).
+Riders under her tutelage have earned USDF Bronze, Silver, and Gold medals.

-Madeleine has imported many horses from Holland during the last thirty-five years who have had successful careers in several disciplines.
+Madeleine has imported many horses from the Netherlands during the last thirty-five years who have had successful careers in several disciplines.
 The KWPN (Dutch Warmblood) breeding program at Imajica has produced International FEI competitors, national champions, as well as KWPN Top Five horses.

 The University of Vermont Equestrian Team, which Madeleine has coached for many years, is one of the most successful in the country.
 Top ten placings for the team at the national level confirm this status.
 Individual riders have won some of the highest honors in collegiate competition, including the coveted Cacchione Cup which riders coached by Madeleine have won twice, John Piggot in 2003 and Alex Carlton in 2014.

-Madeleine is also a published author and has had articles in various publications over the years.
+Madeleine is a published author and has had articles in various publications over the years.